SlicerMorph/W_2020/Lab07_Auto3dgm/README.md

 3) low-resolution auto3dgm landmarks (computed during lab in folder "Output folder > Phase2 > aligned_landmarks" )
 4) high-resolution auto3dgm landmarks (in folder "Lab07_Auto3dgm > HighResLmks").

-Open "GPA" module and compute the mean shape and the principal component analysis for each set of landmarks.
+Open `GPA` module and compute the mean shape and the principal component analysis for each set of landmarks.

 ## 6. Work on your own data
 Make sure your data are saved in the format of .ply